 He’s not a very bulky bloke, but he has an amazing physicality – his characters are often at least a bit on the dark side, and he’s brilliant at understated menace and pent-up tension.
 He did a show-stopping turn in Prime Suspect 5, as Manc gangster The Street, all arrogant swagger and completely immoral.

 Steven Mackintosh seems to be drawn towards difficult or controversial roles.
-He’s played a male to female transsexual in Different for Girls, and won numerous awards for his heartbreaking portrayal of a sexually abused boy in Care.
+He’s played a transgender person in Different for Girls, and won numerous awards for his heartbreaking portrayal of a sexually abused boy in Care.
 He also recently played Peter Mandelson in Mo, and a bigoted cop in Criminal Justice.

 What I love most about him is his voice.
 You’ll have heard it hundreds of times on ads and doing voiceovers for documentaries – it’s a perfectly pleasant voice-over voice (he’s also wonderful reading audiobooks – check out his reading of The Beach).
 But when he’s playing a role that requires a bit of menace, that voice gets a fabulously threatening, sexy edge to it.